arup-group/gelato/README.md

 ## Methodology
-Much of the work that led to the creation of Gelato involved defining [a framework of useful KPIs (link to blog post here)]() that can be calculated using data available from a MATSim simulation.
+Much of the work that led to the creation of Gelato involved defining a framework of useful KPIs that can be calculated using data available from a MATSim simulation.
 The KPIs are grouped together under "themes", strongly influenced by the [World Business Council for Sustainable Development](https://www.wbcsd.org/) dimensions of [sustainable mobility](https://docs.wbcsd.org/2015/03/Mobility_indicators.pdf) and the three pillars of sustainable development.
-The themes that we use to describe our KPIs are outlined in column "KPI Theme".
+The themes that we use to describe our KPIs are outlined in column "KPI Theme", below.

 | WBCSD Dimension of Sustainable Mobility | Sustainable Development Pillar | KPI Theme                     |
 |-----------------------------------------|--------------------------------|-------------------------------|